Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 Files contain extra data called metadata.
 Metadata includes data about the file itself, such as file type, date created, author, geolocation and camera.

-An image file also includes metadata about the image data itself, such as the height and width of the image, the resolution and the colour depth
+An image file also includes **metadata** about the image data itself, such as the height and width of the image, the resolution and the colour depth.
+This allows for software to more easily  interpret and decode the image file correctly, and output it to a monitor, for example.

 ### Sound

 Sample rate is the number of samples recorded in a second.
 It is measured in hertz.
 The higher the sample rate, the closer the recorded digital signal is to the original, analogue sound.
-AN audio file is usually recorded at 44.1KHz which is a compromise between low file size and high quality.
-(All my videos are rendered at 96KHz for the best quality 😉)
+An audio file on a CD is usually recorded at 44.1KHz which is a compromise between low file size and high quality.

 Bit depth is the number of bits used to record each sample.
 The higher the bit depth, the more accurately the sound can be recorded but the higher the file size.

 Bit rate is the amount of data processed per second.
 It is calculated by sample rate x bit depth, and is in bits per second.
 Higher bit rate = higher quality sound, and also the file size.

+#### Recording sound

+To record an audio file, analogue sound must first be captured by an input device, like a microphone, and then converted into a digital file to store on a computer.

+Firstly, the microphone picks up sound and converts it into an electrical signal.
+This is then used by the ADC (analogue-digital converter, typically located in a system's sound card) and sampled at regular intervals which directly represent the sound wave's traits, such as amplitude.

+This is represented as a binary sequence called Pulse Code Modulation (PCM), and saved to a file.
+The raw data of the converted signal is uncompressed (using WAV/FLAC/AIFF formats).

+When the file is read, the binary PCM sequence is passed through the DAC (digital-analogue converter) which uses the data to reconstruct an analogue waveform, as close to the original as possible.
+This analog signal is then amplified and sent to speakers, which vibrate based on these analog signals, creating audible sound waves.

 ## 1.2.5 Compression